When to Self-Host Your LLM: Enterprise Security Guide

 When Self-Hosting Makes Sense (And When It Doesn't)

-You probably need self-hosting if:
+You probably need self-hosting in these situations:

-You probably don't need self-hosting if:
+You probably don't need self-hosting in these cases:

 Self-Hosting Options: From Open-Source to On-Premise